 You can buy direct from the Melbourne-based publisher Spinifex or from the following bookshops:

 To buy The Floating Garden ebook

-Emma Ashmere has worked as a researcher, tutor, bookseller – and as a cook on film sets, an isolated cattle station, Sydney cafés, London pubs, and an art school in the south of France.
+Emma Ashmere was born in Adelaide South Australia on Kaurna country.
+She has worked as a researcher, tutor, bookseller – and as a cook on film sets, an isolated cattle station, Sydney cafés, London pubs, and an art school in the south of France.
 She has a Masters in Creative Writing from the University of Adelaide and a PhD on the use of marginalised histories in fiction from La Trobe University Melbourne, and is a recipient of the QWC/Olvar Wood award.
 Her short stories have been widely published including in The Age, Overland, Review of Australian Fiction, and Commonwealth Writers Magazine adda.
-She was shortlisted for the 2019 Commonwealth Short Story Award, the 2019 Newcastle Short Story Prize, the 2018 Overland/NUW Fair Australia Prize.
-Her short story collection DREAMS THEY FORGOT will be published by Wakefield Press in September 2020 – and is on the Sydney Morning Herald’s Books to Read in 2020 and Readings Books to Get Excited About.
-She lives in northern New South Wales.
+She was shortlisted for the 2019 Commonwealth Short Story Award, the 2019 Newcastle Short Story Prize, the 2018 Overland/NUW Fair Australia Prize, and longlisted for the Big Issue Fiction Edition 2020 and the Heroines Anthology 2020.
+Her new short story collection DREAMS THEY FORGOT is published by her new publisher Wakefield Press – and is on the Sydney Morning Herald’s Books to Read in 2020, Readings Books to Get Excited About., and Readings 100 Great Reads by Australian Women 2020.
+She lives in northern New South Wales on Bundjalung land.

 Copyright Emma Ashmere © 2015